ahmednageebmahmoud/.NetCore-Angualr-Diagram-App/README.md

 Diagram App
 =====
 Diagram App is a sample application to train on Angular 14 with the.net core 0.6 web API.
-In the app, I use more important.net framework libraries and apply good design patterns like reposity and uinitofwork design patterns.
+In the app, I use more important.net framework libraries and apply good design patterns like repository and uinitofwork design patterns.

 I depend on the code-first concept with the SQL Server data base.